Lolo280374/heck-en-tosh-y-2025/README.md

 <br/><h2 align="center">🔗 Related Links</h2>

 [**Dortania's Installation Guide**](https://dortania.github.io/OpenCore-Install-Guide/): the go-to guide for how to Hackintosh and how to fix most of your errors.\
-[**Dortania's Buyers Guides**](https://dortania.github.io/getting-started/): useful guides to know which dongles/external devices to buy to give your/this Hackintosh more compatibility!\
+[**Dortania's Buyers Guides**](https://dortania.github.io/getting-started/): useful guides to know which dongles/external devices to buy to give your Hackintosh more compatibility!\
 [**Reddit**](https://www.reddit.com/r/hackintosh/): the Hackintosh community in reddit, perfect place for quick answers on any errors you could experience during this adventure!